wdporter/acim/src/text/4-the-illusions-of-the-ego/index.md

 ---
 layout: landing.njk
-title: THE ILLUSIONS OF THE EGO
+title: The Illusions of the Ego
 reference: T-4
 eleventyNavigation:
   key: T-4
-  title: T-4 THE ILLUSIONS OF THE EGO
+  title: T-4 The Illusions of the Ego
   parent: T
   order: 4
 ---